bdaralan/PokedexApp/README.md

 However, the API currently only has 721 Pokemons, so I start this new one which will run locally by `json` data.

 ## Status:
-* Still in working progress.
+* Finished version 1.0.
 * Have not yet to set constains.
     + Some are programatically calculated.
     + Storyboard is set for iPhone 6s/7.

 ## ToDo:
-* [ ] Move from frame to NSLayoutConstraint for view that has a lot of subviews.
+* [ ] Move from frame to NSLayoutConstraint.
     + [x] ViewLauncher: pokemon weaknesses and pokedex entry
-* [ ] Fix Move, Abiliy, and Item retain cycle.
+* [x] Fix Move, Abiliy, and Item retain cycle.
+    + error came from AudioToolBox, simulator only; the actual device is fine.
 * [x] Add animate opacity in AnimatableView

 ## Preview: